ruairica/blog/src/content/blog/csharp-fluent-assertions.md

 ## Error Messaging

-By default I think the error messsages provided by Fluent Assertions are better than test framework defaults because they are easier to read at a glance, for example
+By default I think the error messages provided by Fluent Assertions are better than test framework defaults because they are easier to read at a glance, for example

 ```csharp
 var sut = 5;